-Anyone that has ever owned a cat for a long time can tell you that cats absolutely hate major changes in their environment.
-Whether there is a new person or an animal in a household, a sudden change in their feeding schedule or a new thing they need to do (or even mustn’t do!), if a cat doesn’t like it – it will let you know.
+As any experienced cat parent can tell you, cats hate major changes in their routine and environment.
+Whether there is a new person or an animal in a household, a sudden change in their feeding schedule, or a new thing they need to do (or even mustn’t do!), if a cat doesn’t like it – they will let you know.
 A study published in Live Science confirms this as it states that cats who are upset about a change in their environment let their owners know it.
-Unfortunately, since they can’t verbalize this, they “act out” by refusing to eat, vomiting excessively, not using their litter box… basically, by playing sick even though they’re healthy.
-As you can imagine, moving or even traveling counts as a disruptive change in a cat’s life.
+Unfortunately, since they can’t verbalize their displeasure, they “act out” by refusing to eat, vomiting excessively, not using their litter box, etc; basically, by playing sick even though they’re healthy.
+As you can imagine, moving or traveling counts as a disruptive change in a cat’s life.
 So how to travel with a cat without causing them to feel stressed and uncomfortable?

-Start slow.
+First of all, start slow.
 If your cat has never traveled by car before, it’s a good idea to introduce the car rides little by little.
 Go for short rides in the neighborhood with your cat in tow and let them see there’s nothing to fear.
 Better yet, before you go on your short rides, sit with your cat in the car for a while.
-This will ensure the change is gradual, and therefore gentle on your pet.
+This will ensure the change is gradual, and therefore easier to deal with for your kit.

 Cats React Positively to Classical Conditioning